trekj/Module_14_Challenge/README.md

 from pathlib import Path

-import tensorflow as tf
+import matplotlib.pyplot as plt

-from tensorflow.keras.layers import Dense

-from tensorflow.keras.models import Sequential
+from sklearn import svm

-from sklearn.model_selection import train_test_split
+from sklearn.preprocessing import StandardScaler

-from sklearn.preprocessing import StandardScaler,OneHotEncoder
+from pandas.tseries.offsets import DateOffset

-from path import Path
+from sklearn.metrics import classification_report

 ***Usage***
-After cloning the repository, open the directory Starter Code and run the program by typing python venture_funding_with_deep_learning.ipynb
+After cloning the repository, open the directory Starter Code and run the program by typing python machine_learning_trading_bot.ipynb

 ***Contributors***